 What’s the point?

-The reasons for taking a gap year can be many, and even though we narrowed them down to nine, there are countless reasons to take a break from normal life to pursue your travel dreams.
+The reasons for taking a gap year can be many, and even though we narrowed them down to eight, there are countless reasons to take a break from normal life to pursue your travel dreams.

 That perfect time is never going to come